ali-bajwa/zoom-attendance/README.md

     pattern = "*.csv"
     max_duration = 75 # maximum duration per class
     rowskip = 1 # first row in zoom csv files has column header data

+Change the value from 0 to 1 if you want to print the dates for the files you are processing (sanity check to ensure no double-counts)

+    att_dict = compute_attn(path, pattern, max_duration, rowskip, 0)